grzm/awyeah-api/README.markdown

 ### Lint warnings and errors

-There are a few lint warnings to be addressed.
+There are a couple of lint warnings to be addressed.
 ```
-src/com/grzm/awyeah/client/api.clj:94:94: error: com.grzm.awyeah.endpoint/fetch is called with 1 arg but expects 2
 src/com/grzm/awyeah/util.clj:126:10: error: Function arguments should be wrapped in vector.
 src/com/grzm/awyeah/util.clj:214:10: error: Function arguments should be wrapped in vector.
 ```

-All three of these are present in the upstream aws-api library itself.
-The first may well be a bug in code that's not regularly exercised or tested.
-The latter two I think may be a misunderstanding in clj-kondo.
-But I haven't dug into either.
+These are present in the upstream aws-api library itself.
+I think this may be a misunderstanding in clj-kondo.
+But I haven't dug into it.

 ## Thanks